-On 25 February 2000, months of abuse and neglect finally overcome Victoria Climbié and she’s declared dead.
-The torture she’s suffered includes starvation, cigarette burns, repeated beatings with bike chains and belt buckles.
-And hammer blows to her toes.
+On 25th February 2000, Victoria Climbié is declared dead after several months of never-ending abuse and neglect.
+The torture she suffered includes starvation, cigarette burns, repeated beatings with bike chains and belt buckles, and hammer blows to her feet.

-But the London doctors who declare this little African girl dead believe her name is Anna.
+However, the London doctors who declare this little girl dead believe her name is Anna.

 VICTORIA BECOMES ANNA

-Victoria Climbié is born on 2 November 1991 in a small African village called Abobo which is near Abidjan, the former capital of the Ivory Coast.
+Victoria Climbié is born on 2nd November 1991 in a small village called Abobo, near Abidjan, the former capital of the Ivory Coast.
 Victoria smiles, sings and dances as naturally as other children walk and talk.
-(In fact, she speaks both her local language and French, as her country is an ex French colony.)
-Victoria is definitely the ‘entertainer’ of the family.
-And her parents Francis Climbié and Berthe Amoissi want the very best for her.
-But their country is often torn apart by civil war, has endemic poverty, and illiteracy is extremely high amongst women.
+In fact, she is proficient at speaking both her local language and French.
+Victoria is definitely the entertainer of the family and her parents want the very best for her.
+But their country is in the midst of civil wars, has endemic levels poverty, and illiteracy is extremely high amongst women.

-So when, shortly before Victoria’s seventh birthday, her 42 year old great aunt, Marie-Therese Kouao offers to take their daughter back with her to France, it’s the opportunity of a lifetime.
+So when, shortly before Victoria’s seventh birthday, her 42-year-old great aunt offers to take their daughter back with her to France, it’s the opportunity of a lifetime.

 That June, Esther, a distant relative of Marie-Therese’s, anonymously rings Brent social workers saying she fears Victoria’s being abused.
 She’d seen Victoria soon after her arrival and so later notices a new scar.
 Marie-Therese explains Victoria fell on an escalator.
 Esther’s suspicious.
 So she visits them and is shocked to see how much weight Victoria has lost.
 Esther makes another call to Brent to check on progress and is reassured.
 A non-professional, non- specialist member of the public has noticed abuse and raised the alarm.
 Nothing is done.